Stillwater’s Rob Walker: The Technician

 The international life continued into the late 1990s and early 2000s, when Rob received orders to Japan.
 The Band of Pacific-Asia operated in three parts: one in Hawaii, one in Alaska, and Rob's jazz band and rock group in Japan.
 They played public relations events around the country and the region.
 Sometimes Rob would play solo guitar at the American ambassador's residence in Tokyo for private gatherings.
 A driver would collect him, he'd bring his guitar and amp, and that was the whole operation.

 At one gathering, President George W. Bush was a guest.
 Rob was the non-commissioned officer in charge, and Bush's staff came to him to coordinate the band's introduction.
-They said "the Band of the Pacific-Asia" was too long.
+They said "the Band of the Pacific-Asia" was too long and they wanted to shorten it.
 Rob checked with his commanding officer, who held firm.
-When Bush acknowledged the band from the podium, he called them "the Band of the Pacific" anyway, shortening it without ceremony, the way presidents do.
-There was also an earlier evening, at a political rally for Ted Kennedy, when Kennedy's microphone went dead mid-speech.
+When Bush acknowledged the band from the podium, he called them "the Band of the Pacific" anyway, shortening it without ceremony, like presidents do.
+There was also another evening, at a political rally for Ted Kennedy, when Kennedy's microphone went dead mid-speech.
 Rob took the mic his keyboard player was offering and walked it over to Kennedy without fanfare.
 Kennedy kept talking.

 These moments don't make it onto a resume but they make a character.